cisco/mindmeld/source/userguide/auto_annotator.rst

 Quick Start
 -----------
-This section briefly explains the use of the unannotate and annotate commands.
+This section briefly explains the use of the ``annotate`` and ``unannotate`` commands.
 For more details, read the next section.

-First, copy and paste the config below into the :attr:`config.py` of the mindmeld app that you would like to remove annotations.
+First, copy and paste the configuration below into the :attr:`config.py` of the MindMeld app that you would like to operate on.

 .. code-block:: python